-Re: Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2002
+Re: Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2003

-This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$400,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2002 (the "Bonds").
-The Bonds are dated May 1, 2002.
-The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from May 1, 2002, payable semi-annually on May 1 and November 1 of each year, commencing November 1, 2002, until the obligation with respect to the payment of such principal shall have been discharged.
-The Bonds maturing on and after May 1, 2013, are subject to redemption at the option of the Commonwealth on and after May 1, 2012, as a whole or in part at any time, at the redemption prices stated in the Bonds.
+This opinion is furnished to you in connection with the issuance and sale by the Commonwealth of Pennsylvania (the "Commonwealth") on the date hereof of \$500,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2003 (the "Bonds").
+The Bonds are dated January 1, 2003.
+The Bonds are issued as fully registered bonds without coupons in the denomination of \$5,000 or any integral multiple thereof within a maturity and will bear interest from January 1, 2003, payable semi-annually on January 1 and July 1 of each year commencing July 1, 2004, until the obligation with respect to the payment of such principal shall have been discharged.

-The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Sections 7 and 16 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly.
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the Auditor General, and the State Treasurer (the "Issuing Officials") on May 6, 2002, and May , 20021 (collectively, the "Resolutions").
+The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly.
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the Auditor General, and the State Treasurer (the "Issuing Officials") on December 23, 2002, and January 7, 2003 (collectively, the "Resolutions").